mrocking/QMaster/README.md

 QMaster
 =======

-Contains all files for QuARisMa
+Contains all files for Asset and Liability management